-In this case, there was actual use of the funds for the taxpayers benefit.
+In this case, there was actual use of the funds for the taxpayer’s benefit.
 Actual use makes it pretty difficult to argue there was no “right” to use the funds personally.
 A closer case would be where there was no actual use, such as where the taxpayer was a mere conduit holding funds.

 All May Not Be Lost